County Meath Ireland · Co. Meath · Laytown Save · Share

 None of these are themed Irish pubs, because they don't need to be.
 A few that earn the trip:

-Coast Tavern
+The Coast Tavern

-Laid-back, music
+Laid-back, cheap pint, music and sport

 Where to eat.